Pavlova (Pav) is a Meringue Cake

 meringue is a sign of undercooking".
 So it is best to cook the meringue in

-The Pavlova can be made several days in advance of serving, if it is
+The Pavlova can be a day or two in advance of serving, if it is

-served with softly whipped cream and fresh fruit.
-(For a lower fat
+usually served with softly whipped cream and fresh fruit.
+Because of the

 sweetness of the meringue I like to offset the sweetness with tart